 DEGREE PROGRAMS FOR: CRIMINAL/SOCIAL JUSTICE

-The Criminal/Social Justice Program is housed in the Department of Justice, Law and Public Safety Studies.
-The Department offers a bachelor of arts degree that educates future professionals in the fields of law enforcement, corrections, probation, parole, federal agency and private security.
+The Criminal/Social Justice Program is within the Department of Justice, Law and Public Safety Studies.
+It offers a bachelor of arts degree that educates future professionals in the fields of law enforcement, corrections, probation, parole, federal agency and private security.
 The bachelor of arts degree in Criminal/Social Justice for the sworn professional provides an opportunity for advancement and promotion.

 Transfer students to Lewis University who major in Criminal/Social Justice should examine major course requirements in the appropriate track.
 A course title might have significantly different meaning and content at another college or university.
 Most transfer students with an associate’s degree can complete the major in two years at Lewis.

-In the Criminal/Social Justice major, sworn officers currently working in the field may receive a maximum of 9 credit hours toward the major for prior learning assessment (PLA).
+In the Criminal/Social Justice major, sworn officers currently working in the field may receive a maximum of 21 credit hours for “life experience.”
 For sworn officers who have successfully completed a professionally accredited Training Academy Program, 9 semester hours may be awarded for academy experience.
-When the training academy program is recorded as academic credit on an official transcript from an accredited college or university, the credit hours listed on the transcript will be accepted.
-Students may not receive academic credit for training from both a training academy and a college or university.
+(For additional information, contact the Criminal/Social Justice Program Chair.)